 Jean Shin: Floating MAiZE

-Opening in July, thousands of green plastic soft-drink bottles have been repurposed into an elaborate installation that resembles an artificial landscape.
+Known for her inventive works that transform cast-off materials into elegant expressions of place and identity, Jean Shin’s art and practice is ingrained with the idea of sustainability.
+Shin has repurposed thousands of green plastic soda bottles into an elaborate installation that resembles an artificial landscape.
 This large-scale artwork will float above the Winter Garden at Brookfield Place, engaging audiences to consider the relationship between plastic waste, dietary choices, and environmental stewardship.

 Curated by Kendal Henry.